 When Will I Ovulate After a Miscarriage?

 So, assuming that you have the all clear to try to get pregnant again after your miscarriage, you may want to get straight back into it.
 However, this is not always possible for some people if ovulation does not happen straight away.

 Many ladies will ovulate straight after they have had their miscarriage, perhaps even without having a normal cycle in between.
 For them it is actually possible (and does happen quite a bit) that they can get pregnant before they even get another period.

 However, for some other people they may have to wait until their period shows up before their body decides to ovulate again.
 This could be any time from a few weeks to a few months depending on your body and it is really impossible to tell what will happen with each person unless they are being monitored with ultrasounds to see how the follicles are growing.

-It does take some time for your body to get back to normal after a miscarriage.
-Even when you do start ovulating again it may be on a different day to what you are normally used to before you were pregnant.
-Your cycles should eventually get back to normal but this may take a number of months.
+It can often take some time for your body to get back to normal after a miscarriage.
+Even when you do start ovulating again it may be on a different day in your cycle to what you are normally used to before you were pregnant.
+Your cycles should eventually get back to normal but it is possible that this may take a number of months.

 A good thing to do to see if your body is returning to normal, is to take your temperature each morning.
 There is more info on another of my articles if you have not temped before but this will give you a good idea of whether you are ovulating yet as you will see a steep rise in temperature if you are.